 My name is Matt Myers.
-I am a fourth-year PhD student in Ben Raphael's group in the Computer Science Department at Princeton University.
+I am a fifth-year PhD student in Ben Raphael's group in the Computer Science Department at Princeton University.
 My research is in computational biology: I am generally interested in developing principled computational methods to extract information from -omics data.
 Recently, my work has focused on algorithms for inferring cancer evolution from DNA sequencing data (see below).
-My other interests include veganism, algorithmic fairness, privacy, music, and cooking.
+My other interests include birding, veganism, music, and cooking.
 Stay tuned for the addition of fun and engaging content!

 Contact: matt [dot] myers [a t] cs [dot] princeton [dot] edu

 Myers, Matthew A., Simone Zaccaria, and Benjamin J. Raphael.
 "Identifying tumor clones in sparse single-cell mutation data."
 Bioinformatics 36.Supplement_1 (2020): i186-i193. [code] [open access paper] Presented at ISMB 2020.

 Myers, Matthew A., Gryte Satas, and Benjamin J. Raphael.
 "CALDER: Inferring phylogenetic trees from longitudinal tumor samples."
 Cell systems 8.6 (2019): 514-522. [code] [paper] Presented at RECOMB 2019.